In this section

 About tracheal tumors

 Breathing problems in children can take many forms and have many causes.
 In rare instances, you child might have a tumor of the trachea.
-These tumors can be benign or malignant.
+Tracheal tumors can be benign or malignant.
 In either case, they can be problematic and must be addressed medically.

 Tracheal tumor care at Children’s

 Depending on the location and severity of the tracheal tumor or tumors, the Children’s team might prescribe surgery.
-The tracheal disorders team has vast expertise in operating on the trachea and has demonstrated many successful surgical outcomes.
+The Children’s tracheal disorders team has vast expertise in operating on the trachea and has demonstrated many successful surgical outcomes.
 Oncological support at Children’s is also available in the case of cancerous tracheal tumors.

 Never before in the United States has a baby survived when born without a trachea.
 That changed earlier this year when a team of surgeons performed an innovative series of procedures they had never done before — saving the life of Thomas Richards.Learn More